tommccallum/computational_maths/06 Negative numbers as a rotation.md

-# Why subtraction is a rotation
+# Thinking of negative numbers as a rotation

 Later on in maths we learn how different operations are in fact rotations in a 2/3-d space.
 It is worth revisiting our notion of the number line and negative numbers to see we can play the same trick in 1 dimension.